arvi1986/Java-springboot-microservice-starter/MasterPrompt.md

 ### Authentication & Tracing
 - JWT token authentication via "Authorization" header
+  - Build a securityFilterChain bean to configure security
+    - allowing auth endpoints to be accessed without authentication
+    - Actuator shutdown endpoint only by ADMIN role
+  - Build JWTTokenProvider for validating JWT tokens
 - Distributed tracing using "X-Correlation-ID" header
     - Use provided ID or generate UUID if missing
     - Include ID in MDC for logging
-- The shutdown actuator endpoint must be accessed only by authorized users with role `ADMIN`

 ---

 ## Functional Requirements